Badi96/Graphical-Library/README.md

 Project performed for creating a graphical library in python, using tkinter for graphical UI.

 ## Start program
-Run the follosing in terminal: python3 Graphic_library.py
+Run in terminal: python3 Graphic_library.py